TradePending/meteor-google-api/README.md

 Google API
 ----------

+Updated to support Meteor 1.6 (removal of deprecated method Meteor.http)

 A Meteor library to interact with Google's API.

 Works with accounts-google to automatically handle refresh/access token changes and give you a simple API to make calls.